syambrij-pro/custom-memory-manager/README.md

 Setup Guide lines:

 simply try to run "mvn clean install" in project directory after checkout.
 And then run "MemoryManager" class in "com.memory.manager.tester" package.
 This class is just to run/test the application.
 Please change "folder path" passed in "writer" method.

 Other Details:

 Persistor Interface - com.memory.manager.prototype.Persistor
 Deallocator Interface- com.memory.manager.prototype.Deallocator

 Performace Benchmarking:

-For 1 million objects on PC - Intel i3 dual core CPU:
+For 1 million objects on PC - Intel® Core™ i3-3220 CPU @ 3.30GHz × 4  CPU:

 Using Java 1.7-  It took 109 to 114 seconds.
 Using Java 1.8(parallel stream api)-  It took 85 to 90 seconds.

 On single machine standalone node mode Apache Spark took 95 to 99 seconds.(Not an ideal environment to run Apache Spark.)